Incognify/fail2ban-at-a-glance/README.md

 # fail2ban-at-a-glance

-Updated: 10/08/2023!
+**Updated: 10/08/2023!**
+**Whats new:** Menu driven navigation, shows user defined total of recent IP bans (previously defaulted to 20), now can show bans for a specific jail (ex: sshd), and now including an IP unblocker.

 Description: Quickly check all available fail2ban jail statuses and recently banned IPs.
-Useful little tool for those with a lot of fail2ban jails and who are tired of checking their status individually. **NEW**: Menu driven navigation, IP unblocker.
+Useful little tool for those with a lot of fail2ban jails and who are tired of checking their status individually.

 ---